troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 :alt:  A car going around a curve that can be approximated as the arc of a circle of radius $R$.
  A car going around a curve that can be approximated as the arc of a circle of radius $R$.
 ```
-:label: ex:applyingnewtonslaws:carA car goes around a curve which can be approximated as the arc of a circle of radius $R$, as shown in [](#fig:applyingnewtonslaws:car).
+A car goes around a curve which can be approximated as the arc of a circle of radius $R$, as shown in [](#fig:applyingnewtonslaws:car).
 The coefficient of static friction between the tires of the car and the road is $\mu_s$.
-What is the maximum speed with which the car can go around the curve without skidding? }
+What is the maximum speed with which the car can go around the curve without skidding?
+:::{note} Solution
+:class: dropdown
 If the car is going at constant speed around a circle, then the sum of the forces on the car must be directed towards the centre of the circle.
 The only force on the car that could be directed towards the centre of the circle is the force of friction between the tires and the road.
 If the road were perfectly slick (think driving in icy conditions), it would not be possible to drive around a curve since there could be no force of friction.
 The forces on the car are:
 1.  $\vec F_g$, its weight with magnitude $mg$.
 2.  $\vec N$, a normal force exerted upwards by the road.